 “I am a real Christian,” he wrote, “that is to say, a disciple of the doctrines of Jesus.”
 In Jefferson’s mind, only his Bible contained Jesus’s true message.

 All the same, Jefferson didn’t have much interest in teaching his new Bible to other people.
 Above all, this was a personal project to satisfy Jefferson’s intellectual curiosity.
 He showed the Bible to a few close friends, but always resisted any attempt to publish it.

 Since then, the Jefferson Bible has been kept in museums and reproduced in several forms as an important relic from the mind of one of the more interesting and influential Founder Fathers.
-And you can actually pick up a reproduction of the original from the Smithsonian National Museum.

 If you’re interested in reading the passages that Jefferson thought were the most essential to Christianity, the full text is available on the Smithsonian’s website.